 A FunctionDefinition has formalParameters and a body.
 A FunctionDefinition element is represented diagrammatically as a boxed function, as described in clause .
-A FEEL function definition (grammar rule 57 and clause 10.3.2.13) SHOULD be modeled as a FunctionDefinition element whenever possible.
+A FEEL function definition (grammar rule 57 and clause 10.3.2.15) SHOULD be modeled as a FunctionDefinition element whenever possible.

 FunctionDefinition inherits all the attributes and model associations from Expression.
-Table 75 presents the additional attributes and model associations of the FunctionDefinition element.
+Table 77 presents the additional attributes and model associations of the FunctionDefinition element.

-Table 75: FunctionDefinition attributes and model associations
+Table 77: FunctionDefinition attributes and model associations

 Attribute Description FormalParameter: InformationItem [] This attributes lists the instances of InformationItem that are the parameters of this Context. body: Expression [01] The instance of Expression that is the body in this FunctionDefinition kind: FunctionKind = FEEL {FEEL Java PMML } The kind attribute defines the type of the FunctionDefinition.
-The de value is FEEL.
-Supported values also include Java and PMML
+The defines the type of the FunctionDefinition.
+The defines the type of the FunctionDefinition.
+The defines the type of the FunctionDefinition.